tamaroh/PairMaker/README.md

 This app will:

-- Entering students' names into the application
-- Run the app for making pairs.
-It automatically update Google Spreadsheet with results (pairs of 20 days)
+- If you enter the student's name and then run the application, it will automatically update Google Spreadsheet with results (pairs of 20 days)

 # ⚙️ Getting Started